-- \ Required for major. - \\ Terms may be interchanged. - Students who plan to spend all or part of junior year abroad should consider taking EC301 and/ or EC302 in the sophomore year.
-These students should also consult the appropriate Economics Department faculty concerning course selection at other universities and number of economics courses to be taken abroad. - 2.
-Candidates for the B.A. in Economics may substitute Introduction to Statistics (ST210) for Business Statistics (EC220) if and only if the student also successfully completes Calculus II (MA252) or Econometrics (EC420). - Students must complete the diversity requirement through a designated diversity core, major, or elective course (see Diversity Requirement under Curriculum and Policies).
+- Required for major. - Terms may be interchanged.

+- Students who plan to spend all or part of junior year abroad must take EC301 and/or EC302 in the sophomore year.
+Students will not be allowed to take EC301 or EC302 abroad. - Candidates for the B.A. in Economics may substitute Introduction to Statistics (ST210) for Business Statistics (EC220) if and only if the student also successfully completes Calculus II (MA252) or Econometrics (EC420). - Students must complete the diversity requirement through a designated diversity core, major, or elective course (see Diversity Requirement under Curriculum and Policies).